 Paid Sick Leave: Prevalence, Provision, and Usage among Full-Time Workers in Private Industry.
 Ross O. Barthold and Jason L. Ford, U.S. Bureau of Labor Statistics, 2012.

-Bureau of Labor Statistics National Compensation Survey analysis shows that workers who earn a fixed number of paid sick days use, on average, 4 days per year about half of the 8-9 days they typically earn.
+Bureau of Labor Statistics National Compensation Survey analysis shows that workers who earn a fixed number of paid sick days use, on average, four days per year about half of the 8-9 days they typically earn.
 This data dispels the myth that workers routinely abuse or over-utilize paid sick time.

 Finds a significant difference in paid sick days access between rural, suburban and urban workers, with rural workers less likely than suburban and urban workers to have five or more paid sick days to use for their own illness and also less likely to have five or more paid sick days to use to care for a sick child.
 Rural part-time workers are found to be at a particular disadvantage in terms of access to paid sick days.